MicrosoftDocs/winrt-api/windows.devices.pointofservice/barcodescannerreport_scandatalabel.md

 The data stream containing the decoded barcode label.

 ## -remarks
-If [IsDecodeDataEnabled](claimedbarcodescanner_isdecodedataenabled.md) is true, this property contains the decodes barcode label.
-If [IsDecodeDataEnabled](claimedbarcodescanner_isdecodedataenabled.md) is false, this property is set to null.
+If [IsDecodeDataEnabled](claimedbarcodescanner_isdecodedataenabled.md) is true, then this property contains the decoded barcode label.
+If [IsDecodeDataEnabled](claimedbarcodescanner_isdecodedataenabled.md) is false, then this property is set to `null`.

 ## -examples

+For a code example showing how to retrieve a string from an **IBuffer**, see [IBuffer interface](/uwp/api/windows.storage.streams.ibuffer#examples)

 ## -see-also